abhaynayar/obsidian/notes/web.md

 ### Recon
 - Recon is a continuous process, keep scanning and diffing for subdomains (using git).
 - Don't forget to look into the sources, interesting things might not always be inline.
-- If you have multiple files containing subdomains, merge them using: `$ cat file1.txt file2.txt | sort | uniq > out`
+- If you have multiple files containing subdomains, merge them using `$ cat file1.txt file2.txt | sort | uniq > out`
 - If you have a subdomain, look for further subdomains for it.
 - When one directory isn't accessible, try its subdirectories.